 Telecom fraud cases in China decrease for 9th consecutive month

-BEIJING, April 14 (Xinhua) -- The number of newly reported telecom fraud cases in China has declined for nine consecutive months starting June 2021, owing to China's intensified crackdown on such crimes, showed official figures unveiled Thursday.
+BEIJING, April 14 (Xinhua) -- The number of telecom fraud cases in China has declined for nine consecutive months starting June 2021, thanks to China's intensified crackdown on such crimes, showed official figures unveiled Thursday.

 Over the past year, a total of 394,000 criminal cases involving telecom fraud have been investigated nationwide and 634,000 criminal suspects have been arrested, marking a year-on-year increase of 28.5 percent and 76.6 percent, respectively, said Du Hangwei, deputy minister of public security.